Sandie Hoover Kinsinger, Ph.D.

 VPH 305 A

 After graduating from Wheaton College with majors in psychology and speech/communications, Professor Kinsinger earned a master's degree in art therapy from the University of Illinois at Chicago.
-She is currently completing a Ph.D. in human development and educational psychology with an emphasis in statistics.
+She recently completed a Ph.D. in human development and educational psychology with an emphasis in statistics from the University of South Dakota.
 Research interests focus on resilience, particularly in the area of hope development.
 Professor Kinsinger has worked in schools with students at risk of dropping out and as a school/home liaison; with an adolescent pregnancy prevention program; as an art therapy consultant and art therapist; and as a substance abuse intake counselor.
 She has made presentations to the Iowa Counselor’s Association, the Midwest Social Worker’s Conference, and the Great Lakes Regional Counselor’s Association.
 She has also served as a reviewer for federal and state Department of Education grants.

 - Motivation and Emotion

 Motivation and Emotion (4 credits, alternate years, consult department) Why do we do what we do?
 How do we know what we want and what we need?
 How do we set goals for ourselves and act to achieve them?
 These are some of the questions that the psychology of motivation and emotion attempt to answer.
 This course will examine universal and specific motivations and emotions in the context of physiological, cognitive and affective systems.
 It will also pursue applications of motivation and emotion to the psychology of addiction, health, coping and optimal functioning.
 Prerequisites: PSY111 and 215.

 - General Psychology